EthanThatOneKid/ethanthatonekid.github.io/README.md

-# ethanthatonekid.github.io
+# `ethanthatonekid.github.io` 😺

-😺 GitHub homepage of EthanThatOneKid.
+> Welcome to the GitHub homepage of EthanThatOneKid!!

+See the source under the [`docs/` directory](docs).

+---

+Contributing with 💖 by EthanThatOneKid